yt-project/libyt/doc/in-situ-python-analysis/interactive-python-prompt.md

 3. Every other MPI process executes the same piece of input synchronously.
 4. Print feedbacks to the terminal.

-> :warning: Changes is kept and maintain in user's inline script's namespace in situ analysis in the following round.
+> {octicon}`alert;1em;sd-text-danger;` Changes is kept and maintain in user's inline script's namespace in situ analysis in the following round.

 ### Exit Interactive Python Prompt
 Use [`%libyt exit`]({% link InSituPythonAnalysis/libytCommand.md %}#exit) to exit the prompt.